Hospitals Open Telehealth Services to LEP Patients with VRI Interoperability

 Providers are taking a significant step towards achieving health equity by taking advantage of this app interoperability.
 Read how a health system serving more than 200,000 LEP patients per year is using the solution to make telehealth services available to LEP patients in this recent announcement.

-To learn more, join us for an upcoming webinar where you will get an insider look into the health system's language services philosophy, their pathway to including LEP patients in telehealth sessions and their results so far.
+To learn more, watch this webinar recording hosted by Novant Health.
+You will get an insider look into the health system's language services philosophy, their pathway to including LEP patients in telehealth sessions and their results so far.